lrchnnng/craft-collective/TESTING.md

 ### Python Testing

+### Lighthouse Testing

 ## Known Bugs and Fixes
 - Email confirmation not loading in terminal
-    - Attempted to fix with try/except statements, printing the error in the terminal if there is an issue sending the email.
+    - **Fix Attempt:** Attempted to fix with try/except statements, printing the error in the terminal if there is an issue sending the email.
-        - No issues with sending the email detected but confirmation still not showing in the terminal.
+        - **Outcome:** No issues with sending the email detected but confirmation still not showing in the terminal.
-    - Added a print statement to check that the _send_confirmation_email() function is being called
+    - **Fix Attempt:** Added a print statement to check that the _send_confirmation_email() function is being called
-        - Statement not printed in terminal indicating an issue with the function being called and executed.
+        - **Outcome:** Statement not printed in terminal indicating an issue with the function being called and executed.
-    - In python shell I tested the email functionality outside of the webhook handler context in order to isolate the issue.
+    - **Fix Attempt:** In python shell I tested the email functionality outside of the webhook handler context in order to isolate the issue.
-        - The confirmation email successfully printed in the terminal
+        - **Outcome:** The confirmation email successfully printed in the terminal

 - Bracelet category page not including products in the bracelet category
-    - Checked spelling issues in URL link
+    - **Fix Attempt:** Checked spelling issues in URL link
-        - No issues with spelling, products still not appearing on the page.
+        - **Outcome:** No issues with spelling, products still not appearing on the page.
-    - Check to see if product was included in bracelets cateogory by including a category section in the product detail page
+    - **Fix Attempt:** Check to see if product was included in bracelets cateogory by including a category section in the product detail page
-        - Products are save in the category but till aren't appearing on the category page.
+        - **Outcome:** Products are save in the category but till aren't appearing on the category page.
-    - Created a jinja templating link around the category section on product detail in order to generate a link to the bracelets page
+    - **Fix Attempt:** Created a jinja templating link around the category section on product detail in order to generate a link to the bracelets page
-        - Products still not appearing on the page
+        - **Outcome:** Products still not appearing on the page
+    - **Fix Attempt:** On the deployed site I logged into the Django admin panel to see if there was an issue with the category name.
+        - **Outcome:** Friendly name and Name were mixed up, fixed the typo and the products are now appearing in the category page